Bulgarian Orthodox Church: Ottoman rule

-Following the execution of many leaders of the Bulgarian orthodox church, it was fully subordinated to the Patriarch of Constantinople.
+Following the execution of many leaders of the Bulgarian Orthodox Church, it was fully subordinated to the Patriarch of Constantinople.
 The millet system in the Ottoman Empire granted a number of important civil and judicial functions to the Patriarch of Constantinople and the diocesan metropolitans.
 After the higher-ranking Bulgarian church clerics were replaced by Greek ones at the beginning of the Ottoman period, the Bulgarian population was subjected to double oppression – politically by the Ottomans and culturally by the Greek clergy.

-With the rise of Greek nationalism in the second half of the 18th century, the clergy imposed the Greek language and a Greek consciousness on the emerging Bulgarian bourgeoisie.
+With the rise of Greek nationalism in the second half of the 18th century, the clergy imposed the Greek language and a Greek cultural consciousness on the emerging Bulgarian bourgeoisie.
 They used the Patriarchate of Constantinople to assimilate other peoples.
-At the end of the 18th and the beginning of the 19th century, the clergy opened numerous schools utilizing the Greek language rather than the Bulgarian language as their medium of instruction; they nearly banned Bulgarian-language liturgy.
-These actions threatened the survival of the Bulgarians as a separate nation and people with its own, distinct national culture.
+By the late 18th and early 19th centuries, the clergy had established numerous schools that taught in Greek rather than Bulgarian and had nearly banned Bulgarian-language liturgy.
+These actions threatened the survival of Bulgarians as a distinct nation with their own unique national culture.

 Throughout the centuries of Ottoman domination, Orthodox monasteries were instrumental in the preservation of the Bulgarian language and Bulgarian national consciousness.
-Especially important were the Zograph and Hilandar monasteries on Mount Athos, as well as the Rila, Troyan, Etropole, Dryanovo, Cherepish and Dragalevtsi monasteries in Bulgaria.
+Especially important were the Zograph and Hilandar monasteries on Mount Athos, as well as the Rila, Troyan, Etropole, Dryanovo, Cherepish, and Dragalevtsi monasteries in Bulgaria.
 The monks managed to preserve their national character in the monasteries, continuing traditions of the Slavonic liturgy and Bulgarian literature.
-They continued to operate monastery schools and carried out other educational activities, which managed to keep the flame of the Bulgarian culture burning.
+They continued to operate monastery schools and carried out other educational activities, which managed to keep the flame of Bulgarian culture burning.